Anu-kriti/Neo4J_Banking_Analysis/README.md

 4. **Presentation & Demo**
    - Use `Neo4J_Banking_Usecases.pdf` for stakeholder presentations.
-   - Watch the demo video or follow the live demo instructions.
+   - Watch the demo video.